openplanet-nl/nadeoapi-docs/docs/live/clubs/delete-club.md

 **Remarks**:

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
+- Deleting a club will also delete all its content, which will not be able to be recovered afterwards.
 - Only the club creator can delete a club.
 - Deleting a club will reset your tag and pinned club, regardless of the club deleted.